 Founded in the UK in 2011, Night Zookeeper is an online English Language arts learning platform for kids ages 5-12.

-Night Zookeeper uses a beautifully rendered 3D world, interesting storylines, engaging writing prompts and gamified learning to inspire and motivate kids to start and improve their writing skills, and is accessible through most web browsers.
+Night Zookeeper uses a beautifully rendered animated world, interesting storylines, engaging writing prompts and gamified learning to inspire and motivate kids to start and improve their writing skills, and is accessible through most web browsers.

 Due to the popularity of the app, a cartoon show airing in the UK has been created that is based on the program, its characters and even creatures created by its user base.